Is Alcohol a Gateway Drug?

 Photo by Masaaki Komori on Unsplash

 Before getting into whether alcohol is, in fact, a “gateway drug,” we should unpack what exactly this term means.
-Gateway drug theory is the idea that using one substance can lead an individual to use more “serious” drugs in the future Gateway drugs are often less dangerous and more easily accessible, providing a “stepping stone” of sorts into substance use.
+Gateway drug theory is the idea that using one substance can lead an individual to use more “serious” drugs in the future.
+Gateway drugs are often less dangerous and more easily accessible, providing a “stepping stone” of sorts into substance use.

-Alcohol Use: Concerning Statistics
+Alcohol Use Statistics

 This is especially concerning given that young people who start drinking at an early age are at greater risk of using other dangerous substances.
 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), the younger a person is when they begin drinking, the more likely they are to engage in risky and harmful behaviors.
 Binge drinking and other drug use also leads to poor educational performance and lower grades in school.

 So, does alcohol increase drug use?
 In some cases, drinking may have no impact on a person’s overall substance use.
-But, overall, there does appear to be a real connection.
+But, overall, there does appear to be a connection.
+Research shows that people with an alcohol use disorder are 18 times more likely to use prescription drugs for non-medical purposes.
+At the very least, addiction to alcohol seems linked to addiction to other substances.

 How Does Alcohol Act as a Gateway Drug?